chukShirley/rpg-intro/README.md

 ## RPG Prototypes

 In RPG, each program and procedure can have an interface.
-We learned about procedure interfaces in a previous chapter, but we didn't learn that programs can also have a PI (procedure/program interface).
+We learned about procedure interfaces in a previous chapter, but we didn't learn that programs can also have a PI (procedure interface).

-You can (http://www.ibm.com/support/knowledgecenter/ssw_ibm_i_72/rzasd/freeinterface.htm)[read more here] for more info.
+You can (read more here)[http://www.ibm.com/support/knowledgecenter/ssw_ibm_i_72/rzasd/freeinterface.htm] for more info on procedure interface declaration.

-In general, program interfaces can:
+In general, procedure interfaces for programs can:

 * Have pass by reference and const parameters.
 * The value after `Dcl-PI` should be the program name.
+* Cannot have a return value.

 ```